bgruening/docker-galaxy-stable/README.md

 Galaxy Docker Image
 ===================

 The [Galaxy](http://www.galaxyproject.org) [Docker](http://www.docker.io) Image is an easy distributable full-fledged Galaxy installation, that can be used for testing, teaching and presenting new tools and features.
+An [ansible](https://www.ansible.com/) playbook that launches a galaxy production server using this image is available [here](https://github.com/LUMC/galaxy-launcher).

 One of the main goals is to make the access to entire tool suites as easy as possible.
 Usually, this includes the setup of a public available web-service that needs to be maintained, or that the Tool-user needs to either setup a Galaxy Server by its own or to have Admin access to a local Galaxy server.